yetanalytics/pathetic/README.md

 ### excise

 ```
-Given JSON data and a JSONPath string, return the JSON value with
+Given `json` and a JSONPath string `paths`, return the JSON value with
 the elements at the location removed.

-The following optional arguments are supported:
+The following `opts-map` are supported:
     :prune-empty?
 Removes empty maps and vectors, as well as
                    key-value pairs where values are empty, after the
                    elements are excised.
 Default false.